Make Like a Bird and Nest Activity

 This is a great project that encourages kids to really think as animals do, and in the process, make something interesting.
-Ask them how they think a bird makes its nest and see what they say.
-Then tell them you are going to be like birds today and make your own nests!
+Ask your child how they think a bird makes its nest and see what she says.
+Then tell her you are going to be like birds today and make your own nests!

-Using your own backyard, or a neighborhood park, help your kids gather the items they think a bird would need to make a nest.
-These nests may not look pretty, but kids will understand how hard it is to create something out of just what nature offers.
-If they ask for glue, don’t give in!
+While exploring your own backyard, or a neighborhood park, help your kid gather the items she thinks a bird would need to make a nest.
+These nests may not look pretty, but kids will understand how hard it is to create something out of what nature has to offer.
+If she asks for glue, don’t give in.
 This is a nature only project!

 What You Need:

 - Pen or pencil

 - Ask your kid what she thinks goes into making a bird’s nest.
 Write the items down on a piece of paper.
 Encourage her to think outside the box.
 If she suggests gum wrappers, for example, go with it.

 - Take her outside, either in the backyard or a neighborhood park, and start scavenging for the items that she mentioned.
 Encourage her to think about what in nature is pliable, what it is sturdy, and what a bird has access to out in the wild.

 - Bring the items inside and place them on a newspaper (or, weather permitting, set up outdoors).
 Have your child try to manipulate the grass and twigs and other items into a bird's nest shape.
 Tell her not to worry if doesn’t look like a nest.
 The idea is to get her thinking about what kinds of things would make a nest hold its shape.